wout/mollie.cr/README.md

 ## Disclaimer
 This is the unofficial [Crystal](https://crystal-lang.org/) shard for Mollie.
-It is directly ported from the Ruby version ([mollie-ruby-api](https://github.com/mollie/mollie-api-ruby)) but not an exact copy.
-Usage might vary from the Ruby version due to language differences and to make the most of Crystal's type system.
+It's directly ported from the Ruby version ([mollie-ruby-api](https://github.com/mollie/mollie-api-ruby)) but not an exact copy.
+Usage may vary from the Ruby version due to language differences and to make the most of Crystal's type system.

 ## Requirements